LiathDevelopment/Classic-server-script/README.md

 A simple automatic backup script written in python.
-This is used on my server called Classic Revived.
+This was originally made for ClassicRevived.
+Ill be updating this script here and there.

 Feel free to do whatever with this script